Introduction

 Strengths:

-• Clear Prompts: Visual and haptic feedback for directions and alerts.
+Clear Prompts: It gives clear visual and haptic feedback on directions and alerts.

 Weaknesses: